 Based on your jawbone density, dental needs, and budget there are several different ways Dr. Keckley can approach your implant-supported denture treatment plan.
 The method and treatment plan he develops is always customized to meet your unique needs and goals.
 When a patient desires replacement of all of his or her teeth (both the upper and lower arches) with implant dentures, this type of treatment plan may be referred to as full mouth rehabilitation.

 During your consultation, Dr. Keckley will educate you about all of your options, so that you are able to make the most informed decisions about your care.
-You will be educated about any drawbacks and/or benefits each approach presents, empowering you to may the most appropriate choice for you.
+You will be educated about any drawbacks and/or benefits each approach presents, empowering you to make the most appropriate choice for you.

 What Happens During the Implant-Supported Dentures Procedure?

-If tooth extractions or periodontal treatment is required to improve oral health, these procedures need to be completed before implantation can begin.
+If tooth extraction(s) or periodontal treatment are required to improve oral health, these procedures need to be completed before implantation can begin.
 Once healed, Dr. Keckley will determine the number and ideal placements for the implant posts that will stabilize your full or partial dentures.
 Dr. Keckley then surgically implants the posts and allows them to heal and fuse with the jawbone.
 Not long after the implants have been placed, the custom-designed full or partial dentures can be snapped into position to complete your smile.
 We use only the highest-quality materials, design techniques, and dental laboratories to create the dentures we provide for our patients, which allows us to deliver long-lasting, aesthetically pleasing results.